algaru01/TFM/SLURM/docker/README.md

 Firstly, it creates a base Debian Slurm image with all common tools like `munge` or `slurm` and other debugging programs.

-From this base image, it then creates a specific image for each type of node, i.e. one for the `Compute Node` and one for the `Head Node`.
+From this base image, it then creates a specific image for each type of node except for the NFS.

+The NFS node creates its own image from a simple Debian one.

 ### `Makefile`
 Makefile given to automate image building and testing.

 ### `docker-compose.yaml`
-It creates a `head-node` with two `compute-node`.
+It creates a `head-node`, two `compute-node`, one `database-node` and one `nfs-node`.
+It also creates its own network and a volume for the shared

 ## Building Images
 A Makefile has been made to make it easier to build and test images.